open-contracting/standard/docs/guidance/model/milestones.md

 In the example below:

 * A contract is awarded to a user committee with milestones for project commencement and project completion.
 * The project starts later than expected.
-The project commencement milestone is updated with actual start date and the project completion milestone `status` is set to `notMet`.
+The project commencement milestone is updated with the actual start date and the project completion milestone `status` is set to `notMet`.
 * The project is completed earlier than expected.
 The project completion milestone is updated with the actual completion date.

 ```eval_rst